Cassini Nazir is a designer of conversations, curricula, and interfaces.

 In spring 2020, he was Designer-in-Residence for the SMU Masters in Design and Innovation (MADI) program.

 Prior to joining UNT, Cassini taught at The University of Texas at Dallas, where he directed two research labs.
 He was founding director of the ATEC Usability Lab, which fosters collaborative research with community partners and offers experiential learning to students.
-He was Director of Design for the ArtSciLab, a transdisciplinary research lab helping the arts, science, and technology communities by pursuing initiatives of societal urgency and cultural timeliness.
+He was also Director of Design for the ArtSciLab, a transdisciplinary research lab helping the arts, science, and technology communities by pursuing initiatives of societal urgency and cultural timeliness.

 His academic projects include collaborations with art historians, biochemists, brain scientists, futurists, materials scientists, new media artists, and a university press.
 He has worked with industry partners such as Intuit, Toyota, Sabre, DFW Airport, and projekt202.